 - Old-style emo bands of the mid-90s (which sound nothing like the most common modern-day use of the term) very frequently did not bother to title their songs.
 A couple years later when digital downloading took off they became frequently swapped, and as a result names were made up for the songs by fans, most such songs today thus have well-known titles even if they initially had no official title.
 The records themselves were rarely titled either though since the output of most bands was small, simple descriptive titles would work (Such as "the first 7", "the LP", "the split with Band X", etc.) Other works had titles but not in the traditional sense, all I Hate Myself records were simply titled by the number of songs they had for example, at least one record was released with the song titles simply being the track length and another more recent band, ¡Forward, Russia!, simply gave all their songs numerical titles in the order in which the songs were written (but do not appear on the album in order.)

-- Similarly (and most probably in reference to the Beatles album), Metallica's self-titled album is known as "The Black Album."
+- Similarly (and most probably in reference to The White Album by The Beatles), Metallica's self-titled album is known as "The Black Album."

 - Although Spinal Tap's Smell The Glove album eventually mutated into something similar, following record company misgivings and feminist intervention.